 Saint Paul residents can take advantage of a 9-hole or three 18-hole golf courses.
-You can schedule a tee time online at www.golfstpaul.org/Online-Tee-Times_7c7.html or call the golf course directly.
+You can schedule a tee time online at stepaul.golf or call the golf course directly.
 The four golf courses are as follows:

-• Right Track
+Right Track

-The Right Track program is designed for Saint Paul resident youth, ages 14-21, who are interested in career exploration and summer employment.
+Right Track brings together the City of Saint Paul, the Saint Paul Public Schools, local businesses, and community-based organizations to provide employment opportunities and professional skills training for Saint Paul resident youth, ages 14-21.
 The jobs created through Right Track provide needed community services during the summer months with work sites scattered throughout the city.
-For additional information, go to http://righttrack.stpaul.gov or call 651-266-6363.
+For additional information, go to righttrack.stpaul.gov or call 651-266-6363.

-Trees
+• Trees

-The city provides free maintenance for city street trees - those that are planted in the property frontage within the city's right-of way easement, in the area between the sidewalk and the street, or between the curb line and other owner's property line.
+The Forestry Unit manages boulevard and park tree planting, tree pruning, tree removal, stump removal, and tree diseases & pests for city street trees - those that are planted in the property frontage within the city's right-of way easement, in the area between the sidewalk and the street, or between the curb line and other owner's property line.
 If a city street tree needs to be trimmed or replaced because of disease, call 651-266-8989.